End-Of-Life Doula Services

 In a society that often denies the ultimate reality of death, it’s easy to forget that death is the only outcome of a well-lived life.
 By openly confronting and accepting the fact that we are all going to die, we can claim some authorship over how our lives and our stories unfold.

 About my training: It’s important to know that there is no state licensure or standardized training for doulas.
 I was trained by Alua Arthur and the incredible team at Going with Grace End-of-Life Services.
 I then completed the University of Vermont’s End-of-Life Doula certificate program.
-I am NEDA-proficient, which means that I’ve passed the proficiency exam of the National End of Life Douala Alliance.
+I am NEDA-proficient, which means that I’ve passed the proficiency exam of the National End of Life Doula Alliance.

 Important Note: Death doulas are not licensed medical, psychological, legal or funeral professionals.
-Our services complement but do not replace medical care, therapy, legal advice or funeral direction.
+Our services complement, but do not replace, medical care, therapy, legal advice, or funeral direction.
 We provide holistic, emotional, social, and practical support as you navigate life’s most profound transitions.